GuilhE/KMP-ComposeUIViewController/README.md

 > [!IMPORTANT]
 >  Only 0 or 1 `@ComposeUIViewControllerState` and an arbitrary number of parameter types (excluding `@Composable`) are allowed in `@ComposeUIViewController` functions.
 > For more information consult the [ProcessorTest.kt](kmp-composeuiviewcontroller-ksp/src/test/kotlin/composeuiviewcontroller/ProcessorTest.kt) file from `kmp-composeuiviewcontroller-ksp`.
+>
+> The `@ComposeUIViewController` includes a `frameworkBaseName` parameter, allowing you to specify a framework name manually.
+While the plugin typically attempts to retrieve this name automatically, you can use this parameter to enforce a specific name if the automatic retrieval fails.

 #### Examples